• DIY/Home

 The first thing you should know is how much sleep your child needs to stay healthy and happy.
 Of course, your child’s needs may be different from what is the usual recommendation, but it will at least help you establish a baseline.

-Also, keep in mind that kids will now not tire themselves out like they do when going to school and engaging in all of their usual activities.
 One of the things you can do to help in that respect is to get them to be as active as possible, depending on your particular situation.
 Expect some extra energy, in any case.

-Set a bedtime and wake up time for everyone
+Set a bedtime and wake-up time for everyone

 It’s always best to lead by example, so start by setting a bedtime for every member of the household.
 Just because tomorrow isn’t technically a school day or a workday doesn’t mean you can all stay up indefinitely.